 Other survivors are six sons, ty Hospital.
-Mr. Wilde was born October Parker, Jobe, Bill and Morris Highway Patrolman George Church, C. Duane Bruce; Has- Mr. Wilde was born October Denton, all of Knox City; Tom- Leedy of Seymour, who investimie of Grand Prairie, and J. J. and Mrs. A. C. Sharp, Spur; 19 dent occurred told him they saw completing his second year in Munday. this office.
-Other elective offic- Funeral for Wensell Darwin
+Mr. Wilde was born October Parker, Jobe, Bill and Morris Highway Patrolman George 1, 1878, in Humphrey, Nebraska, Denton, all of Knox City; Tom- Leedy of Seymour, who investi-Jayton, J. Carl Hudson; Knox and was 74 years, 7 months and mie of Grand Prairie, and J. J. gated the accident, said other Denton of Spur; two daughters, motorists who had passed the Mrs. R. B. Carnes, Plainview, tractor shortly before the acciand Mrs. A. C. Sharp, Spur; 19 dent occurred told him they saw grandchildren and three great no tail lights on the hay baler. grandchildren.